Read Walter Benjamin with voice, context, and method in the same frame.

 3. Influence trail: Media theory, critical theory, aesthetics, cultural studies, historical memory, and critiques of progress.

-5. Voice and method: Preserve the way the philosopher thinks, especially where constellation thinking: he places materials side by side until a hidden historical relation flashes into view shapes the content.
+5. Method: Constellation thinking: he places materials side by side until a hidden historical relation flashes into view.

 Prompt 2: Identify Walter Benjamin's major concepts, methods, or questions.